 Remittances; funds sent by foreign workers to their home countries, are very much important to the economic growth of developing countries.
-The monetary policy of the country deals with the issues of inflation rates by increase and decrease in the money supply typically by the central banks.
+The monetary policy of the country deals with the issues of inflation rates by increasing and decreasing in the money supply typically by the central banks.
 The relation between remittances and monetary policy is crucial especially for the developing nations because fluctuations in the monetary policy can make some serious changes to the remittances.

-The economic conditions undergoing several numbers of changes in the host country are important for the recipients of the funds.
+The economic conditions undergoing several changes in the host country are important for the recipients of the funds.
 The influence starts from a point of exchange rate stability which contributes to the appreciation or depreciation of the receiving country’s currency will have a crucial impact on the remittances.